RebelCodeBase/sopel-rss/README.md

 **Synopsis:** *.rss list [\<feed\>|\<channel\>]*

+List properties of \<feed\> or list all feeds in \<channel\>.

 ### rss join &mdash; join all feeds' channels

 **Synopsis:** *.rss join*

 Every feed must have a channel associated to it and *.rss join* joins these channels.
 This command is only needed in case of problems as channels are automatically joind after adding a feed or restarting the bot.

-### rss update &mdash; post new feed item
+### rss update &mdash; post new feed items

 **Synopsis:** *.rss update*

 Calls the internal function which updates the feed every minute.
-This command is only needed if you want to new feed items to be posted immediately.
+This command is only needed if you want new feed items to be posted immediately.

 ## Options